9.6Equity

 J.Rescission

 There is no all-embracing rule governing rescission; “[e]ach case must stand on its own facts.”
 Dolecki v Perry, 277 Mich 679, 682 (1936).
 A case-by-case approach must also be employed when determining whether rescission is equitable as to third parties; “‘an absolute approach would unduly hamper and constrain the proper functioning of such remedies.’”
 Farm Bureau Gen Ins Co v Ace American Ins Co, 337 Mich App 88, 99 (2021), quoting Bazzi v Sentinel Ins Co, 502 Mich 390, 411 (2018).
-Rescission is an acceptable remedy when there has been a failure to perform a substantial part of the contract or one of its essential items, or where the parties would have never created the contract had they expected or contemplated the default that occurred.
-Adell Broadcasting Corp v Apex Media Sales, Inc, 269 Mich App 6, 13-14 (2005).

 “A contract may be rescinded because of a mutual mistake of the parties[.]”
 Dingeman v Reffitt, 152 Mich App 350, 355 (1986).
 The determination of whether a party is “entitled to rescission [due to mutual mistake] involves a bifurcated inquiry: (1) was there a mistaken belief entertained by one or both of the parties to a contract? and (2) if so, what is the legal significance of the mistaken belief?”
 Id. “[R]escission is indicated when the mistaken belief relates to a basic assumption of the parties upon which the contract is made, and which materially affects the agreed performances of the parties.”
 Lenawee Co Bd of Health, 417 Mich at 29.
 However, “a party who has assumed the risk of loss in connection with [a] mistake” is not entitled to rescission.
 Id. at 30.

-Fraud is a basis for rescission.
-See Ball v Sweeney, 354 Mich 616 (1958).
 “Fraud in the application for an insurance policy may allow the blameless contracting party to avoid its contractual obligations” through the equitable remedy of rescission, which “requires proof of a fraudulent misrepresentation that was material.”
 Mota-Peguero v Falls Lake Nat’l Ins Co, ___ Mich App ___, ___ (2024) (cleaned up).
+“Indeed, it is well settled that an insurer is entitled to rescind a policy ab initio on the basis of a material misrepresentation made in an application for no-fault insurance.”
+Sherman, ___ Mich App at ___ (quotation marks and citation omitted).
 “The generally accepted test for determining the materiality of a fact or matter as to which a representation is made to the insurer by an applicant for insurance is to be found in the answer to the question whether reasonably careful and intelligent underwriters would have regarded the fact or matter, communicated at the time of effecting the insurance, as substantially increasing the chances of loss insured against so as to bring about a rejection of the risk or the charging of an increased premium.”
-Id. at ___ (quotation marks and citation omitted).
+Mota-Peguero, ___ Mich App at ___ (quotation marks and citation omitted).
 “In other words, the proper materiality question is whether ‘the’ contract issued, at the specific premium rate agreed upon, would have been issued notwithstanding the misrepresented facts.”
-Id. at ___ (cleaned up) (holding that the insured’s “failure to disclose that she used the vehicle to drive for Uber and Lyft was a material misrepresentation”).
+Id. at ___ (holding that the insured’s “failure to disclose that she used the vehicle to drive for Uber and Lyft was a material misrepresentation”) (cleaned up); see also Sherman, ___ Mich App at ___ (“A misrepresentation is material if the insurer would have rejected the risk or charged an increased premium and would not have issued the same contract had it been given the correct information.”).

 There is a contradiction in the caselaw on the burden of proof for rescission based on fraud.
 See Mina v Gen Star Indemnity Co, 218 Mich App 678, 681-685 (1996), rev’d in part on other grounds 455 Mich 866 (1997).1 In recognizing this conflict, the Michigan Court of Appeals stated: